No matter where you’re at in life, it’s always a good time to start estate planning—because if you don’t do it, someone else will!

 A Last Will and Testament is arguably the most important document in your estate plan.
-Indicating your wishes in a Will allows you to dictate how authorities should distribute your property, assets, and debts after you pass away.
+Indicating your wishes in a Will allows you to dictate how authorities should distribute your property and assets after you pass away.

 After your death, the executor of your Will takes the document to probate court for validation.
 Once it’s deemed valid, the process of resolving your debts and distributing your assets according to your wishes begins.
 Without a Last Will, probate courts and state laws will decide how to manage your affairs.

 Start planning your estate today

 In addition to your Will, you can create a Revocable Living Trust for high-value assets such as company stocks, valuable antiques, or real estate.
 A Living Trust avoids the public probate process.
 In this case, beneficiaries or business successors gain control of their assets much quicker—usually in a matter of weeks rather than months or years.

 Those with relatively straightforward estate plans or who don’t have many assets may not need a Living Trust.
 You still need to create a Last Will for the property and assets you don’t include in a trust.

 Who should I choose to help manage my estate?

 When creating a Last Will and Power of Attorney, you must select representatives to act on your behalf and protect your interests.
 In each of these documents, your representatives are known as your executor and attorney-in-fact, respectively.

 While your representatives don’t have to be professionals, you should choose people who can manage the responsibility successfully.
 Consider qualities such as:

 - The ability to handle difficult or sensitive decisions